Frequently Asked Questions

-VisBio is under active development.
-New versions are released when a significant number of bugs get fixed, or when significant new features have been added.
+Historically, we released new versions when a significant number of bugs were fixed, or when significant new features were added.
 Take a look at the What's New sidebar on the VisBio home page to see the release history.
-To be notified of future releases, sign up for the LOCI software mailing list.
+To be notified of any future releases, sign up for the LOCI software mailing list.

 VisBio was written by Curtis Rueden of the Laboratory for Optical and Computational Instrumentation (LOCI), White Laboratory of the Laboratory of Molecular Biology, University of Wisconsin-Madison, with contributions from Melissa Linkert and Eric Kjellman.

 Thanks to John White, Kevin Eliceiri, Bill Hibbard, Bill Mohler, Ilya Goldberg, Dennis Fan, Gerard Ziemski and everyone at the White Lab for ideas and assistance.

 VisBio used to link all thumbnails into the displays simultaneously.
 This strategy had the advantage of improving animation performance.
 Unfortunately, other functions such as color adjustments became slower and slower as the amount of thumbnail data increased.
 Even worse, VisBio's memory requirements became unreasonable with sufficient thumbnail data linked to the displays.